 To encourage a better food experience and encourage local food supplies .

 Vision Statement for Newport

-To create and market a modern, vibrant, forward looking city - connected with its sense of place, its independent identity, culture, history and traditions a city visitors will want to visit smart and connected . (based on Newport 2020 Refresh, (2011)
+To create and market a modern, vibrant, forward looking city - connected with its sense of place, its independent identity, culture, history and traditions: a city visitors will want to visit, smart and connected . (based on Newport 2020 Refresh, (2011)

 Strategic documents underpinning this Action Plan